WanHayl/Web-Traffic-Data/README.md

 Caveat: This project was done to remember how to use Pandas library and utilize different libraries for random generation.

-The code ends up generating random digital marketing dataset (most of it is based on normal distribution with some weights here and there to skew the data a bit).
+The code ends up generating random digital marketing dataset (most of it is based on different distribution models with some weights here and there to skew the data a bit).
 Documentation is inside the code and to use it you can copy and run it, either by changing the test values for a fixed one, or could use global values and uncomment that text to make it more "user input friendly".

 Anyone can use this and incorporate (if they want to)